 When I made the leap into single parenthood, I didn’t really know how difficult it might be to do it by myself, but surprisingly I have found it much easier than I was preparing myself for.
 There have really only been a handful of nights when I had wished I had a second parent with me, to share in the hard parts of parenting.
 As an infant Harper cried for hours every night for over a month, it was lonely, and I had moments of wishing someone was there to tag team.
 The endless nights of sacrificing sleep to exclusively pump for my daughter who could only take milk through a bottle had me wishing there was a second caregiver there to feed her a bottle and give me a little more sleep.
 And when I was hit with the stomach bug and could barely get out of bed, those thoughts of how much easier it would be to have someone to care for Harper crept back in.
 But those moments have been so little in the story of Harper and me.
 Here’s the little-known secret about being a single parent, we get all the good stuff to ourselves; I get to parent Harper exactly the way I want to, I get twice the hugs and twice the love, I got to be her first word.
 Harper has made my life a million times better, I feel complete, and being her mom has shown me a love that I never could have imagined.
 While my story isn’t what I had originally planned on, I believe that my life worked out exactly the way it was supposed to.
 Harper is the best thing to ever happen to me, I love my role as a single parent by choice, and I am thankful every day that my life led me to this point.
 Harper is always and forever my home.”

 This story was written by Gwen Clark of Denver, CO.
 You can follow her on Instagram here.
 Do you have a similar experience?
 We’d like to hear about your important journey.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more beautiful stories here: